adjust/cocos2dx_sdk/doc/android/android.md

 Adjust2dx::trackEvent(adjustEvent);
 ```

 When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your
 choice.
 Read more about [currency conversion here][currency-conversion].

 You can read more about revenue and event tracking in the [event tracking guide][event-tracking].

 ### <a id="revenue-deduplication"></a>Revenue deduplication

 You can also add an optional transaction ID to avoid tracking duplicate revenues.
 The last ten transaction IDs are
 remembered, and revenue events with duplicate transaction IDs are skipped.
 This is especially useful for In-App Purchase
 tracking.
 You can see an example below.

-If you want to track in-app purchases, please make sure to call the `trackEvent` only if the transaction is finished and item
+If you want to track in-app purchases, please make sure to call the `trackEvent` only if the transaction is finished and the item
 is purchased.
 That way you can avoid tracking revenue that is not actually being generated.

 ```cpp